Brendan Daly (American football): Illinois State

 In 2004, Daly was hired as a tight ends coach at Illinois State.
 He coached the tight ends at Division I-AA Illinois State when the Redbirds led the Gateway Conference in passing offense.

 Villanova (second stint)

 In 2005, Daly returned to Villanova as their defensive line coach.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 In 2006, Daly was hired by the Minnesota Vikings to be their assistant defensive line coach.

 St. Louis Rams

 In 2009, Daly was hired by the St. Louis Rams to be their defensive line coach.

 Minnesota Vikings (second stint)

-In 2012, Daly returned to the Minnesota Vikings after he was hired to be their defensive line coach.
+In 2012, Daly returned to the Vikings after he was hired to be their defensive line coach.

 New England Patriots

 In 2014, Daly was hired by the New England Patriots as a defensive assistant.
 Daly won his first Super Bowl ring when the Patriots defeated the Seattle Seahawks in Super Bowl XLIX by a score of 28–24.
 He was promoted to defensive line coach ahead of the 2015 season.
 Daly was part of the Patriots coaching staff that won Super Bowl LI on February 5, 2017.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.